gregmarine/cestlavue-vitepress1-ts/blog/example.md

 ---
 title: Example
+lastUpdated: true
 ---
 This is an example blog post!
+And now I can updated using the CMS!